 But don’t forget, your back catalogue is a treasure trove of repurposing potential.

-If you’ve been creating content for a while, I can almost guarantee you have a ton of repurposing opportunities in your archives.
+If you’ve been creating content for a while, you will have a ton of repurposing opportunities in your archives.

-Click play below to listen to the podcast episode where I talk you through ways to identify what content to repurpose, or read on for a detailed overview.
+Click play below to listen to the podcast episode where we discuss ways to identify what content to repurpose, or read on for a detailed overview.

 Repurposing older content provides two kinds of value to your audience: